 However, it’s easy to clear cached results from Redash once you remove the PII from your database.
 Just execute the queries again.
 Doing so forces Redash to overwrite its cache with the latest result, which doesn’t include PII for the given user.

 Cleansing query metadata of PII is even easier.
 Just update the offending metadata (titles, descriptions, tags, or text widgets) and save your changes.
 Redash only keeps the latest version of this information so any PII that was previously preserved in this metadata will become irretrievable

 For larger Redash installations you may wish to automate this step using Redash’s API.
 Check out

-Unless you have a good memory it can be tedious going through each query in Redash manually looking for references to a given user.
-That’s why we wrote a script to find them for you.
+Unless you have a good memory it would be tedious to search your Redash instance by hand for references to a user.
+That’s why we wrote a CLI command in our

 You will need your Redash host address, an API key for one of your organization’s admin group members, and the search term you want to isolate (usually an email address).
 It’s important to run the script with an administrator’s API key since non-admins might not see every query.